 \section{SoP circuit Size}

 In this appendix, we count the circuit size required to implement a function in the sum-of-products (SoP) form using CJoin gates.
-For two input variables, the SoP circuit contains four gates (see Fig.~\ref{fig:4-SoP}).
-Each additional input variable introduces one extra processing stage, and the number of gates added at the $N$th stage is $2^N$.
+For the two input variables, the SoP circuit contains four gates (see Fig.~\ref{fig:4-SoP}).
+Each additional input variable introduces an extra processing stage and the number of gates added at the $N$th stage is $2^N$.
 Therefore, the total number of gates required to implement an SoP function $f_N$ with $N$ inputs is

 To construct a circuit with $N$ inputs and $N$ outputs, we extend the single-output SoP circuit by duplicating the product terms at the final stage.
-In this stage, each product term appears in two particles: one particle is used for an output and the other remains available for further interaction.
-These remaining particles interact with the particles preserved in early stages, allowing the product terms to be copied as needed.
-Finally, the duplicated particles are linked through junctions to produce $N$ independent outputs.
-The resulting circuit with $N$ inputs and $N$ outputs has size
+In this stage, each product term appears in two particles: one particle is used as the output and the other remains available for further interaction.
+The remaining particles interact with the particles preserved in the early stages, allowing the product terms to be copied as required.
+Finally, the duplicated particles are linked through junctions to produce $N$- independent outputs.
+The resulting circuit with $N$ inputs and $N$ outputs is of size

-Thus, even though the SoP representation provides a universal construction method for Brownian circuits, its circuit size necessarily grows exponentially with the number of input variables.
+Thus, although the SoP representation provides a universal construction method for Brownian circuits, this universality comes at the cost of an exponentially increasing circuit size with the number of input variables.